ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/adddomain.md

 - Domain name
 - Magento version
 - If this a multi-store domain?
 If so please provide the main website domain name
 - Will wordpress run within the same document root?
-If so please provide the path
+If so please provide the path (wp, wordpress and blog for example)
 - Is this domain for UAT/Staging or is it going to be used for live traffic

 We will then setup the following for you: